For vast majority of full-time wanderers, a life on the road means owning and largely living in an RV.

 Forgive me if the tone of this article goes a bit salesman.
 I would don my best leisure suit and offer you a cup of coffee, but the intention here is not to persuade, but to absolutely and strictly inform (accompanied by some hopefully humorous but personal experiences with each variety of vessel available, of course).

-A living space + an engine, all in one vehicle, is a motorhome.
-Often a colloquialism for all “RVs”, but just imagine your bed, kitchen and living room smacked right up against the front two seats.
-If you’re driving, your wife can remove her seatbelt, head into the kitchen, and cook up a mean meatloaf.
+A living space plus an engine, all in one vehicle, is a motorhome.
+Often a colloquialism for all “RVs”, imagine your bed, kitchen and living room smacked right up against the front two seats.
+If you’re driving, your husband can remove his seatbelt, head into the kitchen, and cook up a mean meatloaf.
 Theoretically, anyway.
 Legally, not usually.

 All motorhomes fall into one of three “classes”.
-Even hippies who loathe the idea of the man putting labels on them know that motorhomes wear labels.
+Even hippies who loathe the idea of the man putting labels on them know that motorhomes look different at first glance.
 It’s not a thing with them, it’s not “like that”.
-There are three classes of motorhome: A, C and B.
+To be exact, there are three classes of motorhome: A, C and B.

 Strangely, that is the apparent order they should be announced.

 Class As are the largest, kind of like tour buses.
-We call ’em Rock Stars.
+Like Willie rides in.

 Class Cs are your typical motorhome, with a normal van chassis and a bunk above the cab.